-Issuance date Options for Ordinary shares ercise price per share Options exercisable April 2004 July 2005 3,800 19,000 \$ \$ 1.72 1.72 1,520 July 2003 22,800 Ψ 1./2 1,520
+Issuance date Options for Ordinary shares ercise price per share Options exercisable April 2004 July 2005 3,800 19,000 \$ \$ 1.72 1.72 1,520 22,800 Ŷ 1,520

 The Company had accounted for options to service provider under the fair value method of SFAS No. 123 and EITF No. 96-18.
 The fair value for these options was estimated using the Black-Scholes option-pricing model with the following weighted-average assumptions: expected volatility of 0.63, risk-free interest rates of 4.18%, dividend yields of 0% and a weighted-average expected life of the options of approximately four years.
+None of the options granted to non-employees were exercised or forfeited.
+The options were granted at an exercise price less than the fair value of the underlying shares on the grant date.